Table of Contents

 Tip

-You can find the structure for all possible connection sections in the template.
+You can find the structure for all possible connection sections in the technical template.
 If you copy from there, remember to remove the placeholder text and the square brackets surrounding it.

 'Initialization' subsection